ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

+# Operation of a basic Ethernet switch or bridge

 In this experimental demonstration of the basic operation of a layer 2 switch/bridge, we will see:

 * how to set up a layer 2 bridge on Linux,